make-software/how-to-casperlabs/README.md

 ## For Users

-This documentation aims to help with onboarding the new citizens of the Casper network by providing guides on basic setup and operations.
+This documentation aims to help with onboarding the new end users of the Casper Network by providing guides on basic setup and operations.
   - [Signer Guide](/docs/user-guides/SignerGuide.md)
   - [Connect a Wallet](/docs/user-guides/Connect-a-Wallet.md)
   - [Delegating CSPR Stake](/docs/user-guides/Delegating-CSPR-Stake.md)